Skip to main content

 Checklist:

-1. Handler registered? — Check startup logs for Registered handlers: X RPC, Y events, Z broadcasts.
+1. Handler registered? — Check startup logs for Registered handlers: X RPC, Y events, Z broadcasts (plus N ordered when ordered handlers are present).
+A zero count means the decorator didn't hit the registry — usually an import-order or module-wiring problem.

 2. Stream exists? — The transport creates streams on startup.
 Check with nats stream ls.